The Mechinah Year (7th grade)

 This is coupled with a “Camp” day.
 Students are invited to wear their Camp t-shirt and participate in a day or night dedicated to “camp” and Jewish heritage.
 Typical schedules will include: Ahrochat Erev (dinner or snack), Limmud (Learning), Tefillot (Prayer) and Special Chugim (Electives) and of course s’mores!.
 Individual B’nai Mitzvah Hebrew tutoring and support is available to all students.

 Mechinah Class Individual Student Volunteer Requirements:

 Fifteen (15) total volunteer hours are required for each Mechinah Class student as follows:

 3 additional hours of student’s choice either synagogue or community

 Students may complete an approved mitzvah project with direct consult with the JLP staff

-Volunteer Voucher forms are available below.
+Volunteer Voucher form is available below.
 The forms are completed by the Mechinah Class student and signed by the volunteer site’s adult supervisor.
 Students return completed forms to their homeroom teacher.